Qfusion/qfusion/README.md

 http://qfusion.net/

-qfusion is the Quake2-derived game engine powering the game <a href="http://warsow.net/">Warsow</a>
+qfusion is the id Tech 2 derived game engine powering the game <a href="http://warsow.net/">Warsow</a>

 ## Features (incomplete list)